The Best Paid Survey Sites to Make Extra Money (+How to Earn $250/Month)

 You’ll get points for every survey you take and can cash out for prizes like Visa debit cards as soon as you hit 25,000.

-I’d love to hear your experiences with these companies in the comments below.
-Also, these aren’t the only survey companies out there — just my favorites.
+These aren’t the only survey companies out there — just my favorites.
 But, I’ve written some tips about how to avoid survey scams here in case you stumble upon another site…